How to pace the Sydney Marathon

 - Protect your quads on the descents.
 Stay relaxed and let the descents come to you.
 Hammering downhill banks a few seconds now and wrecks your legs for the closing kilometres; the model deliberately caps the downhill benefit for this reason.

 - Plan your finish.
-Bank patience, not time: run the climbs by effort and let the later descents come to you without trashing your quads.
+Bank patience, not time: run the early descent relaxed, take the climbs on effort, and save your quads for the last 5 km.

 Sydney Marathon, answered